top of page

 Renowned New York Times journalist Stephen Kinzer spent years investigating Project MKUltra.
 As he wryly observes:

-“[The] CIA brought LSD to America unwittingly.
-And actually, it's a tremendous irony that the drug that the CIA hoped would be its key to controlling humanity actually wound up fuelling a generational rebellion that was dedicated to destroying everything that the CIA held dear and defended.”
+The CIA brought LSD to America unwittingly.
+And actually, it's a tremendous irony that the drug that the CIA hoped would be its key to controlling humanity actually wound up fuelling a generational rebellion that was dedicated to destroying everything that the CIA held dear and defended.

 The psychedelic renaissance

 When President Richard Nixon declared war on drugs with the Controlled Substances Act of 1971, it didn’t just put a stop to recreational drug use – it also brought all medical trials to an abrupt halt.
-Labs faced a catch-22 situation: these drugs were banned because they had ‘no accepted medical use’, but researchers were prevented from studying their potential for medical use because they were banned.
+Labs faced a catch-22 situation: these drugs were banned because they had "no accepted medical use," but researchers were prevented from studying their potential for medical use because they were banned.
 Other governments soon followed suit.

 In his book How to Change Your Mind, Michael Pollan cites 2006 as the year that things started to change, and the “modern renaissance of psychedelic research” began.
 Fittingly, a 100th birthday party held for LSD pioneer Albert Hofmann in Geneva that year proved to be a key turning point, with the celebration morphing into a conference for researchers from the US and Switzerland to share their findings.
 That same year, the Journal of Psychopharmacology published the results of a robust clinical study on the psychological effects of psilocybin mushrooms.